 Experimental Design

-To directly measure how tomato domestication affects quantitative resistance, we infected a collection of 91 diverse B. cinerea isolates (genotypes) on 6 wild and 6 domesticated tomato genotypes.
-Previous studies have examined B. cinerea resistance between domesticated and distantly related wild tomato species using single isolates of pathogens {Egashira 2000; Nicot 2002; Guimaraes 2004; Ten Have 2007; Finkers 2008}.
-These previous studies typically used individual wild and domesticated tomato genotypes that were the founders of mapping populations, and found a wide range of pathogen resistance levels both within and between tomato species.
+To directly quantify how tomato domestication affects quantitative resistance to a population of a generalist pathogen, we infected a collection of 91 diverse B. cinerea isolates (genotypes) on 6 wild and 6 domesticated tomato genotypes.
+Previous studies have examined B. cinerea resistance between domesticated and distantly related wild tomato species (i.e. NAMES) using single isolates of pathogens {Egashira 2000; Nicot 2002; Guimaraes 2004; Ten Have 2007; Finkers 2008}.
+These previous studies typically used individual wild and domesticated tomato accesions that were the founders of mapping populations, and found a wide range of B. cinerea resistance levels.
 However, it is still unknown how domesticated and closely related wild tomatoes compare for B. cinerea resistance using multiple plant genotypes and a population of the pathogen.
-We selected 6 domesticated Solanum lycopersicum cultivars and 6 wild S. pimpinellifolium genotypes, the closest wild relative of S. lycopersicum, to directly study the selection associated with the impact of domestication {Peralta 2008}.
-We used a previously collected sample of 91 B. cinerea isolates obtained from various eudicot plant hosts, including tomato stem tissue (2 isolates; T3, KT) and tomato fruit (3 isolates; KGB1, KGB2, Supersteak).
+We selected 6 domesticated Solanum lycopersicum and 6 wild S. pimpinellifolium accessions , the closest wild relative of S. lycopersicum, to directly study how domestication has influence resistance to B. cinerea {Peralta 2008}.
+For the pathogen population, we used a previously collected sample of 91 B. cinerea isolates obtained from various eudicot plant hosts, including tomato stem tissue (2 isolates; T3, KT) and tomato fruit (3 isolates; KGB1, KGB2, Supersteak).
 We infected all 91 B. cinerea isolates onto each of the 12 plant genotypes in 3-fold replication across 2 independent experiments in a randomized complete block design, giving 6 measurements per plant-pathogen combination, for a total of 3,276 lesions.
-We digitally measured the area of the developing lesion at 72 hours post infection (HPI) (Figure R1).
+We digitally measured the area of all developing lesions at 72 hours post infection (HPI) (Figure R1).
 At 72 hours significant lesion growth was visible, but no lesions had spread to infect over half of the leaflet.
 Digital measurement of the area of the developing lesion provides a composite phenotype controlled by the interaction of host and pathogen genetics.
 This measurement of the plant-Botrytis interaction has been used successfully in a number of molecular and quantitative genetic studies {Ferrari 2003; Denby 2004; Kliebenstein 2005; Ferrari 2007; Rowe 2008}.

 Comparison of Pathogen Genetics, Plant Genetics and Crop Domestication Effects on Resistance

 To measure the relative contribution of genetic diversity in both the plant and the pathogen to variation in the virulence/ resistance phenotype, we used a linear model.
 This model directly tested the contribution of plant genotype, plant domestication status, and pathogen genotype (isolate) to variation in lesion size.
-The final model explained 60% of the variance for lesion size, and showed that genetic variation within both the host plant and the pathogen had significant effects on lesion growth, but pathogen isolate diversity explained 3.5x more of the variance than plant genotype (10.2% of total variance under isolate vs. 2.9% under plant, Table R1, Figure R4A).
+The final model explained 60% of the variance for lesion size, and showed that genetic variation within both the host plant and the pathogen had significant effects on lesion growth, but pathogen isolate diversity explained 3.5x more of the variance than plant genotype, 10.2% of total variance for pathogen isolate vs. 2.9% for plant genotype (Table R1 and Figure R4A).
 Interestingly, tomato domestication status significantly impacted B. cinerea virulence, as shown by the small but significant effects of genetic variation between domesticated and wild tomatoes (<1% of total variance, Table R1).
 There was no evidence for significant interaction effects between pathogen isolate and plant genotype, but this term contributed the largest proportion of the plant-related variance in lesion size (7.5% of total variance, Table R1).
 This lack of significance may be due to the vast number of degrees of freedom in this term (Table R1).
 Thus, the interaction between tomato and B. cinerea was significantly controlled by genetic diversity within the host plant and the pathogen, including a slight effect of domestication status.

 Domestication and Lesion Size Variation